Improved bounds on the zeros of the chromatic polynomial of graphs and claw-free graphs: Interpretations of the coefficients of the chromatic polynomial

 Whitney proved that up to a simple transformation the polynomial $F_G$ is equal to the chromatic polynomial. \begin{theorem}[Whitney \cite{Whitney}] If $G$ is an $n$-vertex graph, then

 \end{theorem} Note that the theorem implies that even though $\mathcal{F}_G$ depends on the ordering of the edges of $G$, the polynomial $F_G$ does not.
 We refer to~\cite{JPR24} for a short proof of Whitney's theorem based on the deletion-contraction recurrence.
+For future reference we explicitly state the deletion-contraction recurrence for $F_G$ for a graph $G=(V,E)$.
+For any edge $e$ of $G$ that is not a loop we have